fastmap-io/fastmap/README.md

-> Note: Fastmap is currently in alpha and new fastmap.io accounts are invite-only.
-Alpha software often has bugs and service disruptions.
-While unintended, expect both until fastmap graduates to beta.
+> Note: Fastmap is currently in alpha and new fastmap.io accounts are available by request only. **Alpha software often has bugs and service disruptions.** While unintended, expect both until fastmap graduates to beta.
 If you are reading this, you are the salt-of-the-earth and I could use your help working out the kinks.
-Email me for a token!
+Email me at scottmrogowski@gmail.com for a token!

 ![Version 0.0.1](https://img.shields.io/badge/version-0.0.1-red)